Tarunkadiri/Demo/README.md

 # Demo
-This repository is for ansible playbooks
+This repository is for ansible playbooks.